 - InDesign Templates23 Best Trifold Brochure Templates & Examples (Word, InDesign, & PSD)Melody Nieves

-Before you start designing, hit pause and think about the kind of brochure that will suit your brief best.
-Some questions to consider:
+Here you'll learn how to make a great brochure.
+But before you start designing, hit pause and think about the kind of brochure that will suit your brief best.

 - What industry is the company operating in?